 The Rim Trail is a very popular hiking and mountain biking trail that sits on edge of Fort Lewis College.
 With huge views of downtown Durango, the La Plata Mountains, and the Animas River valley, there’s no better place in Durango to have a picnic.
 Our favorite spot is in the grass field next to the Fort Lewis Chapel.
 Grab take-out lunch from a Durango restaurant, set up your hammock, and enjoy the views!

-#34 Take an Evening Stroll with Ice Cream or Frozen Yogurt
+#34 Take an Evening Stroll with Ice Cream

 #33 Bike the Animas River Trail